Coronavirus updates in Central Texas: Monday stat tracker

 - Texas:

-- More than 4.6 million cases have been reported in the state, and more than 75,900 people in Texas have died, according to the Texas Department of State Health Services.
+- More than 4.9 million cases have been reported in the state, and around 76,800 people in Texas have died, according to the Texas Department of State Health Services.

 - Central Texas counties:

-- Williamson County: There are 1,088 new cases of coronavirus in Williamson County.
-Fifteen percent of hospital beds are available, and 6% of ICU beds are available.
-Since the beginning of the pandemic, at least 87,710 cases have been reported and at least 764 people have died.
+- Williamson County: There are 1,727 new cases of coronavirus in Williamson County.
+Eleven percent of hospital beds are available, and 0% of ICU beds are available.
+Since the beginning of the pandemic, at least 95,608 cases have been reported and at least 780 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.